-• Student organization members are required to respond to requests and/or correspondence from university officials within 48 hours.
+- Student organization members are required to respond to requests and/or correspondence from university officials within 48 hours. - Student organizations are encouraged to work with the Office of Graduate Student Affairs, which can be contacted by email (GradAffairs@qu.edu), phone or visiting the office.

-• Student organizations are encouraged to work with the Office of Graduate Student Affairs, which can be contacted by email (GradAffairs@qu.edu), phone or visiting the office.
+Recreation

-Recreation Campus Recreation
+Recreation

-Quinnipiac University Campus Recreation encompasses a variety of activities: club sports, intramural sports, three fitness centers, aerobic classes, open recreation and special events on all three campuses.
-Campus Recreation also serves as one of the larger employers of students on campus.
+Quinnipiac University Recreation encompasses a variety of activities and locations, including: club sports, intramural sports, an eSports lab, three fitness centers, aerobic classes, open recreation and special events on all three campuses.
+Recreation also serves as one of the larger employers of undergraduate students on campus.
 Positions are available as intramural staff members and fitness center attendants.